9 Reasons A New Home Entry Door Is The Right Choice (and how to choose the right one)!

 Do you know why they do that?

-Much of the electricity consumption in the U.S. is concentrated to a handful of hours during the year, primarily during hot summer days when everyone is running their air conditioner.
+Much of the electricity consumption in the U.S. is concentrated in a handful of hours during the year, primarily during hot summer days when everyone is running their air conditioner.

 Since it's hard to efficiently store energy on a large scale, utilities must meet rising demand with more energy generation.
 If utility companies can’t meet the demand for energy, their customers experience blackouts or brownouts.